JLeuze/Meteor-Slides/readme.txt

 == Changelog ==
 = 1.4.1 =
 * Added slideshow taxonomy selector to widget
+* Updated JQuery Cycle to 2.9999, switch to un-minimized version

 = 1.4 =
 * Replaced slideshow skin with new navigation graphics and layout